BrandonWilsonProjects/henry-hub-ng-forecasting/data/READMEDATA.md

 publicly available at no cost from the sources listed below.

-Following these instructions exactly will reproduce the full dataset used in the accompanying paper.
+Following these instructions exactly will reproduce the full dataset used in the accompanying paper (still in works).
 The final merged dataset spans **December 28, 2002 to December 28, 2024** at weekly frequency, yielding **1,102 observations** after preprocessing.